vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 2. Navigate to 'Phishing Threshold & Protection' and select 'Edit Protection Settings'.

 3. Set the Phishing email threshold to '4 - Most Aggressive'.
-   - A higher phishing threshold value results in stricter actions for phishing detections.
+   - A higher phishing threshold means more sensitivity for applying machine learning models to messages for determining a phishing verdict.
 Since phishing attacks are still the number one method of gaining access to an environment, you should not risk lowering this threshold.

 4. Check 'Enable Users to Protect' (User impersonation protection), you can include up to 350 key users.